• Free Tours

 MNAC terraces

-Maybe the views are not as high as in other places but the terrace in front of Catalonia’s National Art Museum is always a very picturesque viewpoint.
-A visit to the museum with a look at the Magic Fountain show makes it for a perfect evening in Barcelona.
+Maybe the views are not as high as in other places, but the terrace in front of Catalonia’s National Art Museum is always a very picturesque viewpoint.
+A visit to the museum with a look at the Magic Fountain show makes it a perfect evening in Barcelona.

 Park Güell